vc-adams/Mission_to_Mars_Web_Application/README.md

 # Web Scraping Homework - Mission to Mars

 In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 Used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/SplinterThe to complete the assignment.
 Following outlines more details of the assignement:
 1) From NASA's Mars News webpage (https://mars.nasa.gov/news/), used BeautifulSoup to collect the latest News Title and Paragragh Text.
 2) Used Splinter to navigate NASA's webpage of Mars images (https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).
 Collected the URL for the current featured Mars Image from the site.